CDLUC3/uc3-present/monthly_ops/demo.md

 - Primarily software development (Java, Ruby, SQL)
 - One developer has a Systems Admin background
 - Our DevOps engineer has a Systems Admin background
-- CDL has 3 full-time Systems Administrators supporting multiple teams
+- CDL has 3 full-time Systems Administrators supporting multiple departments

 ----